-Located in Howard, South Dakota, Good Samaritan Society Howard is the lone nursing home located in this city.
-This nursing home is an A rated facility, which is one of the top ratings that we offer.
-We can not find many bad things to say about this facility.
-Its ratings are as good as they get.
-Headlining this facility's remarkable report card is its inspection rating, which is addressed in the next section.
+Good Samaritan Society Howard is a small non-profit nursing home in Howard, South Dakota.
+This turns out to be an A rated facility, which is one of the best grades we offer.
+We could not find many bad things to say about this place.
+Its ratings are impeccable.
+Headlining this place's exemplary profile is its inspection score, which is addressed in the next section.

 Good Samaritan Society Howard

 - Assisted Living

 Get pricing and details on Howard senior living options.Get Pricing

 - Accepts Medicare 1

 - Offers Hospice